haakonbakkagit/fisk2023/README.md

 The repository describes how to solve an applied problem on size and biomass of fish in a salmon farm.

-The repository is in Norwegian.
+The repository is in a mix of Norwegian and English.

 ## Mapper